-Development Name: New South Bay Villas: Repositioning & Redevelopment of Marshall Heights and South Bay Villas
+Development Name: New South Bay Villas: Repositioning & Redevelopment of Marshall Heights(South Bay Apartments) and South Bay Villas

-Description of Development: New South Bay Villas: Redevelopment of Marshall Heights and South Bay Villas is a proposed mixed finance - Substantial Rehabilitation and New Construction project involving the Palm Beach County Housing Authority and Co-Developers.
-South Bay Villas was built in 1987, and comprises 8 buildings, which contain 65 units.
-Marshall Heights consists of 62 units spread throughout 28 townhome style buildings.
+Description of Development: New South Bay Villas: Redevelopment of Marshall Heights (South Bay Apartments) and South Bay Villas is a proposed mixed finance - Substantial Rehabilitation and New Construction project involving the Palm Beach County Housing Authority and Co-Developers.
+South Bay Villas was built in 1987, and is comprised of 8 buildings, which contain a total of 65 residential units.
+Marshall Heights (South Bay Apartments) consists of 62 residential units spread throughout 28 townhome style buildings.
 The property was constructed in 1975.
-Upon completion, South Bay Villas and Marshall Heights will be combined to form New South Bay Villas (NSBV), and offer a wide range of supportive services tailored to the working family.
-It is anticipated that the Community Center for the City of South Bay located adjacent to the properties will serve as a suitable "Community Center" for the new community as well as all of the citizens of South Bay.
-On October 21, 2014, Palm Beach County conditionally approved the award of a HOME loan in the principal amount of \$1,033,996 to New South Bay Villas.
-Construction at South Bay Villas is expected to begin in December, 2015.
+When completed, South Bay Villas and Marshall Heights (South Bay Apartments) will be combined to form one new Community called New South Bay Villas (NSBV).
+New South Bay Villas will offer a wide range of supportive services including services that will be tailored to the working family.
+We expect to purchase an existing, now defunct, Community Center from the City of South Bay.
+This Center is located adjacent both properties and will be totally rehabilitated and transformed into a suitable "Community Center" for New South Bay Villas.
+Construction at South Bay Villas is expected to begin in the Fall of 2016.

-Activity Type: Mixed Finance Substantial Rehabilitation and New Construction Application Status: HUD Approval of Demolition/Disposition Application expected by July 1, 2015
+Activity Type: Mixed Finance Substantial Rehabilitation and New Construction Application Status: HUD Approval of Demolition/Disposition Application during the summer of 2015